How a YouTube video about Sweden ignited the latest Trump furor

 On YouTube, the filmmaker, Ami Horowitz, described his ten-minute film this way: "Rape and violence has exploded across Sweden due it's immigration policies.
 Watch to see what Sweden has done to itself."

-The film, called "Stockholm Snydrome," reached a small audience when Horowitz posted it in December.
+The film, called "Stockholm Syndrome," reached a small audience when Horowitz posted it in December.
 It suddenly gained international attention thanks to a Fox segment on Friday and a presidential mention on Saturday.

 The Fox segment was on one of Fox's opinion shows, "Tucker Carlson Tonight."
 When the segment was featured on FoxNews.com, it was framed as a story about "what U.S. can learn from Sweden's refugee crisis."